Noratrieb/blog/content/posts/box-is-a-unique-type.md

 +++

 We have all used `Box<T>` before in our Rust code.
-It's a glorious type, with great ergonomics and flexibitility.
+It's a glorious type, with great ergonomics and flexibility.
 We can use it to put our values on the heap, but it can do even more than that!

 ```rust